marcinmosiolek/data-mancer/README.md

 </a>

-## What are multi-agent system?
+## What are multi and multiple-agent system?

-A multi-agent system (MAS) consists of several autonomous agents that work together to achieve common goals.
-Each agent operates independently but can communicate and collaborate to solve more complex tasks.
-MAS can be particularly advantageous for complex problems, where distributing tasks among multiple specialized agents with access to specific tools leads to robust and reliable solutions.
+In a multi-agent system, agents cooperate and communicate to achieve shared or individual goals, coordinating actions to achieve overall goal.
+Conversely, a multiple-agent system involves agents working more independently with limited interaction, each focused on localised objectives rather than a unified goal.
+Such systems can be particularly advantageous for complex problems, where distributing tasks among multiple specialised agents with access to specific tools leads to robust and reliable solutions.

-## How to build a MAS system?
+## How to build a multile agent system?
-Multi-Agent Systems (MAS) are among today’s hottest topics, supported by frameworks like OpenAI Swarm and LangGraph.
+Multiple-Agent Systems are among today’s hottest topics, supported by frameworks like OpenAI Swarm and LangGraph.
 The core component of these systems is an LLM capable of reasoning and tool-calling, which often requires a more advanced model.
 For instance, according to LLama documentation, the smallest model meeting these criteria is 8B, though a 70B model is recommended for greater reliability.
 However, tool-calling is not always essential if workflow paths are carefully designed with respect to specific use case.

 In this project, I used LangGraph and OpenAI to expedite development and leverage existing LLM APIs rather than setting up my own infrastructure.
 Exploring and evaluating different models could also be an interesting exercise for assessing performance.
 Moreover for the user interface part, I rely on ChainLit.